Subscribe to this page via e-mail here - Subscribe

 "Do I attend the maximum or the minimum number of services?"
 (Hebrews 10:24-26)

-"Do I give liberally or miserly to the church and her efforts?"
+"Do I give liberally or miserly to the efforts of the church?"
 (II Corinthians 9:6, 7)

-"Do I appreciate strong preaching, or am I offended when truth and error are kindly, but plainly differentiated?"
+"Do I appreciate strong preaching, or am I offended when truth and error are kindly and plainly differentiated?"
 (Galatians 4:16; John 6:66)

 "Am I growing in the Christian graces and in knowledge?"
 (2 Peter 1:5-9; 2 Peter 3:18)